-More than a third of U.S. adults have a body mass index [BMI] >= 30 kg/m2 and are at increased risk for diabetes, cardiovascular disease (CVD), and obstructive sleep apnea (2,3, 4).
+More than a third of U.S. adults have a body mass index (BMI) ≥ 30 kg/m2 and are at increased risk for diabetes, cardiovascular disease (CVD), and obstructive sleep apnea (2,3, 4).
 Hales reported that the prevalence of obesity among adults and youth in the United States was 39.8 percent and 18.5 percent respectively, from 2015-2016.
 Furthermore, the prevalence of obesity in adults increased to 42.4 percent in 2018, with the highest percentage among adults in the 40-59 age bracket compared with other age groups (5).
 Hales also disaggregated the data according to race/ethnicity and noted that obesity prevalence was higher among non-Hispanic Black adults and Hispanic adults when compared with other races and ethnicities.
-Obesity prevalence was lowest among non-Hispanic Black men and non-Hispanic White men.
+Obesity prevalence was lowest among non-Hispanic Asian men and women.
+Among men, obesity prevalence was higher among Hispanic men compared with non-Hispanic Black men and non-Hispanic White men.
 Obesity prevalence was higher among Hispanic men compared with non-Hispanic Black men.
 Among women, the prevalence among non-Hispanic Black women was 56.9 percent, which was higher than all other race/ethnicities.
 In general, the prevalence of obesity in the U.S. remains higher than the Healthy People 2020 goal of 30.5 percent among adults (6).